CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/kustomize.md

 ```

 You will notice a **resources** key, with different yaml files as values.
 A resource is a root relative path to a YAML or JSON file describing a k8s API object.
-And now, let's have a look of the content at `kustomization.yaml` file inside `overlays/production`:
+And now, let's have a look to the content of the `kustomization.yaml` file inside `overlays/production`:

 ```yaml
 resources: